BrainPad/FindYourCandy/setup/troubleshooting.md

 #### Error 504 on browser
 - Until all models are loaded to webapp, all requests will be timed out with error 504 .
 - The following is a list of all models loading during startup of webapp.
-   - word2vec models (this is very large model and takes about 3to4 minutes to load.)
+   - word2vec models (these are very large models)
    - inception model
    - transfer model

    (* You can see the progress that has been made in webapp/log/app.log .)

-1. Just wait for 3 minutes.(It takes a little while until all the data is loaded at begining .)
+1. If you just started uwsgi/nginx, wait for 3-4 minutes.(It takes a little while until all the data is loaded at begining .)
-2. If it is still not working and cpu is not busy, just restart.
+2. If it is still not working and cpu is not busy, try these commands in terminal.
    ```
    sudo systemctl stop nginx.service
    sudo systemctl restart uwsgi-robot.service
+   # wait for 4 minutes and then
    sudo systemctl start nginx.service
    ```